kivy/pyobjus/docs/source/pyobjus_ios.rst

     x: 27.4921875 y: -48.3046875 z: -27.4476470947
     x: 27.4921875 y: -47.2312469482 z: -28.5679626

-You can add additional bridge methods to you pyobjus iOS app, just change content of `bridge.m/.h` files, or add completely new files and classes to your xcode project, and after that you can consume them with pyobjus, on the already known way.
+You can add additional bridge methods to your pyobjus iOS app, just change content of `bridge.m/.h` files, or add completely new files and classes to your xcode project, and after that you can consume them with pyobjus, on the already known way.

 Pyobjus-ball example
 --------------------